Troubleshooting

 In the Not synced panel to the right, select either of the following:

-• Preview and Deploy... -If you want to push the configuration change from CDO to the device, preview and deploy the changes you made now, or wait and deploy multiple changes at once.
+• Preview and Deploy... -If you want to push the configuration change from Security Cloud Control to the device, preview and deploy the changes you made now, or wait and deploy multiple changes at once.

-• Discard Changes -If you do not want to push the configuration change from CDO to the device, or you want to "undo" the configuration changes you started making on CDO.
-This option overwrites the configuration stored in CDO with the running configuration stored on the device.
+• Discard Changes -If you do not want to push the configuration change from Security Cloud Control to the device, or you want to "undo" the configuration changes you started making on Security Cloud Control.
+This option overwrites the configuration stored in Security Cloud Control with the running configuration stored on the device.

 Troubleshoot Unreachable Connection State